nlamonaco86/CastlesAndCoding/README.md

 # Castles & Coding

 Text-based role-playing in Node.js with MongoDB & Mongoose.
-It makes use of while loops and math to provide the basis of a classic tabletop roleplaying experience.
+It makes extensive use of while loops, prototype and math to provide the basis of a classic tabletop roleplaying experience.

 ```
-As a longtime fan of tabletop gaming and computer roleplaying games, C&C is an homage to classic text-based roleplaying games of the past.
+As a longtime fan of tabletop gaming and computer roleplaying games, C&C is an homage
+to classic text-based roleplaying games of the past.
 ```

 C&C is currently played entirely from the command line in your Node.js console.
 Future developments will include a front end inspired by MS-DOS era text-based games.

-## Text-Based Character and Monster Creation
+## Text-Based Character, Monster

-Users can manually create hero and monster characters complete with their own stats, equipment, inventory, and gold, using the provided functions, all from Node.js.
+Players can manually create hero and monster characters complete with their own stats, equipment, inventory, and gold, using the provided functions, all from Node.js.

 Monsters can also be randomly generated and will scale with the hero's stats - the stronger the hero, the more fearsome the monsters will be.